pavlobu/deskreen/drivers/README.md

 ## Deskreen `drivers` : getting rid from Display Dummy Plugs

-We plan to add vritual display driver support for three most popular operating systems.
+We plan to add virtual display driver support for three most popular operating systems.
 The driver related codes can be placed in following subdirectories `win`, `mac`, `linux`.
 It is a challenging technical task and we need to enable an entire community power to solve it.
 If you know a solution and willing to contribute, you are highly welcome!

 ### Things that you need to keep in mind while making your virtual display driver solution for Deskreen: